 Finalists will present a fifteen (15) minute oral report.
-The Q&A session will immediately follow the oral report.
+An eight (8) minute Q&A session will immediately follow the oral report

 - 1. A maximum of three team members will present the report. - 2.
 A PowerPoint (or other type of presentation) is required.
 The Competition Chair is responsible for bringing/acquiring a laptop computer.
 The Chair will provide finalists with details concerning the PowerPoint computer presentation (format, version, disk type, file size, etc.).
-It is the responsibility of the presenting team to ensure that their presentation is in a compatible format to be shown on the computer provided.
-If virtual, the presentation software will be Zoom, and the presentation will be conducted through screenshare. - 3.
-The presentations will be open to the public if virtual, at a later date, due to capacity of the Zoom meeting space (only the Competition Chair, VP of Competitions, the team, and the judges will be in the presentation room). - 4.
-In order to help the judges make their decision, a picture, visual aids or a video displaying the product or process is highly encouraged but not required as part of the oral presentation. - 5.
+It is the responsibility of the presenting team to ensure that their presentation is in a compatible format to be shown on the computer provided. - 3.
+The presentations will be open to the public.
+In order to help the judges make their decision, a picture, visual aids or a video displaying the product or process is highly encouraged but not required as part of the oral presentation. - 4.
 Physical samples of products or packaging are NOT allowed in the oral presentation.
-Please do not bring them.
-(N/A for virtual competitions).
+Please do not bring them. - 5.
+Videos are allowed to be included in the final oral presentation.
+The entire presentation will still have to fit within the fifteen (15) minute requirement, however.